-CommVault is a leading provider of data management software applications and related services in terms of product breadth and functionality and market penetration.
-We develop, market and sell a unified suite of data management software applications under the QiNetix brand.
-QiNetix is specifically designed to protect and manage data throughout its lifecycle in less time, at lower cost and with fewer resources than alternative solutions.
-Our products and capabilities enable our customers to deploy solutions for data protection, business continuance, corporate compliance and centralized management reporting.
+We are a leading provider of data and information management software applications and related services.
+We develop, market and sell a unified suite of data management software applications under the Simpana brand.
+Our software was formerly marketed under the QiNetix brand name.
+Our Simpana software is designed to work together seamlessly from the ground up, sharing a single code and common function set, to deliver Data Protection, Archive, Replication, Search and Resource Management capabilities.
+With a single platform approach, Simpana is specifically designed to protect and manage data throughout its lifecycle in less time, at lower cost and with fewer resources than alternative solutions.
+Our products and capabilities enable our customers to deploy solutions for data protection, business continuance, corporate compliance and centralized management and reporting.
 We also provide our customers with a broad range of highly effective services that are delivered by our worldwide support and field operations.
+As of March 31, 2008, we had licensed our software applications to approximately 8,000 registered customers.